Yeadon Way, Blackpool Bridge Repairs

 Harrowside Bridge

 Harrowside bridge closed due to safety issues highlighted during an inspection.
 Due to serious deterioration, engineers have identified the bridge as a safety risk to the public.
-It closed to traffic Wednesday 26 July 2017 whilst a repair plan is put in place.
+It closed to traffic Wednesday 26 July 2017, to work up a repair plan and carry out the works.

 Pedestrians could still use the footpath during the closure and businesses on the bridge remained open as usual.